cairo-book/cairo-book/src/ch02-02-data-types.md

 ## Type Conversion

 Cairo addresses conversion between types by using the `try_into` and `into` methods provided by the `TryInto` and `Into` traits from the core library.
-There are numerous implementations of these traits within the standard library for conversion between types, and they can be implemented for custom types as well.
+There are numerous implementations of these traits within the standard library for conversion between types, and they can be implemented for [custom types as well][custom-type-conversion].

+[custom-type-conversion]: ./ch05-02-an-example-program-using-structs.md#conversions-of-custom-types

 ### Into